MicrosoftDocs/azure-docs/articles/azure-app-configuration/quickstart-bicep.md

 1. Under **Operations**, select **Configuration explorer**.
 1. Verify that two key-values exist.

----

 ## Clean up resources

-When no longer needed, use Azure CLI, Azure PowerShell, or the Azure portal to delete the resource group and its resources.
+When no longer needed, use Azure CLI or Azure PowerShell to delete the resource group and its resources.

 # [CLI](#tab/CLI)